Mandatory Overtime: The Overtime Laws in Each State

 - Nonexempt employees must receive overtime pay for hours worked over the 40-hour workweek.

-- Pay for overtime must be no less than 1.5 times the regular rate of pay.
+- Pay for overtime must be a minimum of 1.5 times the regular rate of pay.

-- There are no limits to the number of hours employees age 16 and older can work during a workweek other than the fact there are obviously a finite number of hours in a workweek.
+- There are no limits to the number of hours employees 16 years old and older can work during a workweek, other than the fact there are obviously a finite number of hours in a workweek.

 - Overtime pay is not required on weekends or holidays unless overtime is worked on those days.

-Current U.S. federal laws dictate how employers can require employees to work overtime.
+Current U.S. federal laws define employer regulations for requiring employees working overtime.
 There is no limit to the maximum number of hours that an employer can require employees to work in a week, but they must pay a premium rate for overtime hours worked.

-The FLSA, which establishes the 40-hour workweek, currently does not have a maximum limit on the number of hours employers can require employees to work.
+The FLSA, which establishes the 40-hour workweek, does not establish a maximum limit on the number of hours employers can require employees to work.

 In some states, employers can penalize employees who refuse to work despite a lack of threat to their safety and health as long as they receive 1.5 times their regular pay for every hour exceeding their workweek, as per the FLSA.

-Can an Employee Be Fired for Refusing to Work Overtime?
+#6 Can an Employee Be Fired for Not Working Overtime?

 In short, yes.
 Employers may penalize employees who refuse to work required overtime.
-The extent can vary by employer.
-However, there are no federal guidelines for this.
+Though the penalties can vary by employer, there are no federal guidelines for employer penalties on employees refusing to work mandatory overtime.
 In some cases, employees may be subject to discipline, reassignment, demotion, or even discharge.

-Employers can require nonexempt employees to work beyond their 40-hour workweek hours without any notice.
-This can include requiring employees to work another shift without any notice.
+Employers can require nonexempt employees to work beyond their 40-hour workweek hours without any notice, such as requiring employees to work another shift without any notice.